newville/pyshortcuts/README.md

 exists) and in $HOME/.local/share/applications (if that exists), which will often get presented in a Start Menu for windowing desktop themes that use a Start Menu.
-On all platforms, the shortcuts created on the Deskop or Start Meny can be put either directly on the Desktop / Start Menu or in a folder on the Desktop / Start Menu.
+On all platforms, the shortcuts created on the Deskop or Start Menu can be put either directly on the Desktop / Start Menu or in a folder on the Desktop / Start Menu.

 By writing only to the users Desktop or application folder that gets read